History of FK Sarajevo: Vincent Tan era (2013–2019)

-Change of ownership (2019–Present)
+Change of ownership (since 2019)

 Tan sold FK Sarajevo to a Vietnamese businessman Nguyễn Hoài Nam as he wanted to focus on Cardiff primarily.

 The club has won back to back Premier League titles in Bosnia; 2018–19 under manager Husref Musemić and 2019–20 under Vinko Marinović.
 The club has also taken out the 2018–19 Bosnian Cup.
 The 2019–20 Premier League season ended abruptly on 1 June 2020 due to the ongoing COVID-19 pandemic in Bosnia and Herzegovina.
 As result FK Sarajevo entered 2020–21 UEFA Champions League First qualifying round where they faced Connah's Quay Nomads at the Cardiff City Stadium.
 Sarajevo won 2–0 thanks to a brace from Benjamin Tatar.